 - 24. Further, the Tribunal was of the view that some of the documents in relation to the CLP application had already been handed over by the Commission.
 Just because the Commission did so did not mean that waiver (whatever form it may take) would extend to other documents in the same category.
 To hold a contrary view would render the protection of litigation privilege obsolete.24 In addition, the Commission was not obliged to explain why it elected not to waive privilege over these other documents.
 Thus, the Tribunal held that various documents and interview transcripts sought by the applicant were protected in terms of litigation privilege and CR 14(1)(d).
 25 - 25.
 The Tribunal further dealt with a unique issue of waiver on the facts of this case.
 A privileged transcript ("Wustmann transcript") had erroneously been handed over to Continental Tyres by the CLP applicant's legal representative.
 When Goodyear South Africa became aware of this fact, it too requested access to the Wustmann transcript on the basis that litigation privilege had been waived and on the grounds of fairness.
-26 The Tribunal found that the Commission had not waived privilege over the Wustmann transcript and the error of disclosure was not due to the Commission's fault but of the CLP applicant's legal representative.
+26 The Tribunal found that the Commission had not waived privilege over the Wustmann transcript, and the error of disclosure was not due to the Commission's fault but of the CLP applicant's legal representative.
 However, on the facts of the case, Continental Tyre's legal representatives had been in possession of the transcript for almost 2 years and had probably read the transcripts.
 The Tribunal ruled that the Commission's prayer that all copies of the Wustmann transcript be destroyed would not undo the deed.
 Flowing from the above, the principle of fairness dictated that other respondents should have access to the Wustmann transcript subject to confidentiality undertakings.27 The Tribunal cautioned that in future the Commission ought to exercise better control over its privileged documents.28 - 26.
-On appeal, the CAC issued three separate concurring judgments29 to the same conclusion to uphold the appeal.
-Unterhalter J was of the view that when
+On appeal, in Continental Tyres South Africa (Pty) Ltd v Competition